 Every year, I write out a list of scavenger hunt clues for my kids and my niece on Christmas Eve.
 When they successfully follow the clues, they’re eventually led to my family’s traditional night-before-Christmas present: a new set of pajamas.

-My mom and I have so much fun coming up with the clues and questions that I decided to expand our venture and set up a similar scavenger hunt for our yearly Secret Santa game.
+My mom and I have so much fun coming up with quality clues and questions that I decided to expand our venture and set up a similar scavenger hunt for our yearly Secret Santa game.
 We organized a Secret Santa gift exchange on Elfster and set a price limit.
 That way, everyone was easily get assigned someone to buy a gift for and could use their online Christmas wish list for ideas when shopping.
-Then, we asked each Secret Santa to come up with a scavenger hunt that would lead their gift recipient to their present.
+Then, we asked each secret gift giver to come up with a scavenger hunt that would lead their gift recipient to their present.
 Each Secret Santa would reveal their identity on the tag on the present, so everyone would get to know who their gift was from before they opened it.

 This Secret Santa game reveal idea works best with smaller groups and people who are familiar with the location where you’ll be exchanging the gifts (i.e. families who are staying at the host’s house for the holidays or a small group of coworkers who can host the scavenger hunt in the office).
 It’s a way to make the suspense and excitement of the Secret Santa game last longer.
-Plus, creating the scavenger hunt and then actually playing it is intellectually stimulating and will really make you feel like you’ve earned your evening plate of Christmas cookies.
+Plus, creating the scavenger hunt and then actually playing it is intellectually stimulating and will really make you feel like you’ve earned your evening plate of Christmas cookies

 Guess What Santa Looked Like as a Baby